 - Admission to TSC Contact the enrollment office for college admission requirements (956) 295-3600.

-Admission application deadline is 2nd Friday in July at noon.
+The admission application deadline is 2nd Friday in July at noon.

 - Submission of two letters of recommendation.